In the game of crypto, how do you become a winner?

 You can level up by completing quests and defeating enemies to gain experience (XP), which unlocks new abilities, better gear, and access to more challenging content.

 I spent two years diligently studying, sleeping only a few hours a day.
-Those memories are deeply etched in my mind and have shaped my view of cryptocurrency trading.
+Those memories are deeply etched in my mind and shaped my view of cryptocurrency trading.

 But you must pay attention to your HP (health points) and MP (mana points).